jbeyerstedt/kirby-site-snippets/plg-carousel-readme.md

 //c::set('plg_carousel.enable', true);
 //c::set('plg_carousel.sort', 'title');
 //c::set('plg_carousel.dir', 'desc');
+//c::set('plg_carousel.interval', 2000); // image changing interval in milliseconds
 ```
 `plg_carousel.enable`: enables the additional javascript, if you use my code examples.
 This is not relevant if your template containes all relevant scripts every time.
 Additionally there are options for kirby´s `sortBy` method, which sorts the images.
 `plg_carousel.sort`: sort images by this field
 `plg_carousel.dir`: sort images in this direction

 #### before you closing body tag